ginkgostreet/ginkgo-docs-grav/pages/03.roadmap/00.security-authentication/00.creating-and-managing-user-accounts/docs.md

 ### Login

-The Login plugin doesn't appear to be able to grant Admin Panel access on account creation, or really any other access besides `site.login: true` access.
-This is probably fine, using the Admin Add-on User Manager plugin the client will be able to designate a staff person to manage client account access.
+The Login plugin doesn't appear to be able to specifically grant Admin Panel access on account creation.
+This isfine, since the client will be able to designate a staff person to manage client account access using the Admin Add-on User Manager plugin.
+Additionally, the Login plugin can place new users into [Groups](https://learn.getgrav.org/16/advanced/groups-and-permissions) at the time of registration.
 The Login plugin will need some additional configuration in the `user_registration` section to enable self-serve user account creation:

 * `user_registration.enabled: true`
 * `user_registration.redirect_after_registration: /admin`
 * `user_registration.set_user_disabled: false`
 * `user_registration.send_notification_email: true`
 * `user_registration.send_welcome_email: true`
+* `user_registration.groups: - staff`

 These settings will redirect the self-registered user to the `/admin` login screen after they register, and will also send an email to the "site administrator" (i.e. the "To: email address configured in the Email plugin") as well as the newly self-registered user.
 The new user is set to active by default.

+Please see [this text file](login.txt) for an example of a complete sample Login settings .yaml file.

 ### Email